On the K-theory of the AF core of a graph C*-algebra: Introduction

 and the composition of this isomorphism with \eqref{eq:SpicK0} gives a homomorphism of semirings.
 A nice geometrical interpretation comes from KK-theory, where we can identify \eqref{eq:multmor} with a subring of $KK\big(C^*(E)^{U(1)},C^*(E)^{U(1)}\big)$ generated by the adjacenty matrix $\Gamma$.
 Examples include quantum complex projective spaces and the C*-algebra parameterizing Penrose tilings.
 The same theorem can be proved for the $UHF(n^\infty)$ algebra, the AF core of the Cuntz C*-algebra $\mathcal{O}_n$, but it is proved separately since in this case the adjacency matrix is not invertible over the integers.
 Incidentally, we notice that the C*-algebra parameterizing Penrose tilings is also the AF core of Cuntz C*-algebra $\mathcal{O}_2$, but for a different choice of directed graph.

 The paper is organized as follows.
 In Sect.~\ref{sec:2} we recall some basic definitions and properties of graph C*-algebras and fix the notations that we use throughout the paper.
 In Sect.~\ref{sec:3} we study the C*-algebra of a Cartesian product of graphs and prove \eqref{eq:7}.
 In Sect.~\ref{sec:4} we discuss morphisms of graphs, review the notion of admissible morphism from \cite{HT24} and present some examples.
 In Sect.~\ref{sec:5} we identify two classes of graphs, one for which the diagonal morphism is admissible, and another for which a vertical morphism is admissible.
 The latter class includes the graphs of odd-dimensional quantum spheres.
 In Sect.~\ref{sec:lineAF} we introduce the semiring $\mathsf{SPic}(A)$ for $A=C^*(E)^{U(1)}$, find conditions that guarantee that $K_0(A)$ is generated by vertex projections of $E$, and prove some formulas relating line bundles and vertex projections.
 In Sect.~\ref{sec:appli} we prove the Atiyah-Todd identities for a class of AF cores and discuss the ``multiplicative'' map \eqref{eq:multmor}.
 In Sect.~\ref{sec:7} we comment on the ring $KK(A,A)$ for $A=C^*(E)^{U(1)}$.
 In App.~\ref{sec:app} we collect some remarks about the Picard group of a noncommutative algebra, with a special care of finite-dimensional C*-algebras.
-In App.~\ref{app:m2c} we discuss two graphs related to $M_2(C(\mathbb{S}^1))$.
-In App.~\ref{app:penrose} we write down the explicit isomorphism between $\mathcal{O}_2$ and the graph C*-algebra of Penrose tilings.

-I would like to thank Giovanni Landi for his comments on a first version of this paper.
-The explicit isomorphism in App.~\ref{app:penrose} in terms of convariant and contravariant induction was worked out together with Piotr Hajac while visiting the Banach Center (Warsaw) in 2024.
-I would like to thank Banach Center for the ospitality, and Piotr Hajac for the useful conversations.
+I would like to thank Giovanni Landi and Piotr M.~Hajac for their comments on a preliminary version of this paper.
 This research is part of the EU Staff Exchange project 101086394 ``Operator Algebras That One Can See''.
 It was partially supported by the University of Warsaw Thematic Research Programme ``Quantum Symmetries''.
 The Author is a member of INdAM-GNSAGA (Istituto Nazionale di Alta Matematica) -- Unit\`a di Napoli and of INFN -- Sezione di Napoli.